 (3) material of the same material specification, product form, and heat treatment condition as one of the materials being joined.

-(4) If calibration blocks of the same material specification, product form, and heat treatment condition as the material to be examined are not available, a technical justification shall be prepared detailing the technical basis and rationale for establishing that the proposed calibration block material is similar to the components to be inspected.
+(4) If calibration blocks of the same material specification, product form, and heat treatment condition as the material to be examined are not available, a technical justification shall be prepared detailing the technical basis and rationale for establishing that the proposed calibration block material is similar to the components to be examined.
 The technical justification shall contain the following:

 (i) Description of Components to be Examined